yashijoe/hassio-cameconnect/README.md

 7. Copy these two values and paste them into the add-on **Configuration** in Home Assistant.

 ⚠️ Important: keep Client ID and Client Secret private.
 Do not share them.

+## How to find your your Device ID
+Each Came gate registered in your account has a unique **Device ID**.

+- Log in to [https://www.cameconnect.net](https://www.cameconnect.net), open your device page and check the URL:
+  e.g. `https://www.cameconnect.net/home/devices/214319` → here the Device ID is `214319`.